Religious Studies, Bachelor 2 subject

 An internship ...

 is optional.
-It is done in the 3th semester.
+It is done during the degree course.

 Duration: 6 weeks

-is recommended.
-It is done in the 4th or 5th semester.
+Studying abroad ... is recommended.
+It is done from the 4th or 5th semester.

 Duration: 1 semester